kyull-it/NLP-Tools/README.md

 - Practice Code (Jupyter Notebook) : `CaculateBLEU.ipynb`
 - Python code for CLI Implementation : `BLEUscore.py`

 Practice Code contains the code that can caculate BLEU score for three languages (Korean, English, Japanese), and Python Code is only for Korean.
-If you want to run the code in your computer, then enter the command below in CLI.
+If you want to run the code in your computer, please enter the command below in CLI.

 ##### How to run Python Code?
 ```python